Mykematt/argocd-deployment-buildkite-plugin/README.md

 Target revision for rollback operations.
 Accepts ArgoCD History IDs or Git commit SHAs.

+> **⚠️ Important**: ArgoCD only returns the last 10 deployment history entries by default.
+For manual rollbacks, use recent History IDs (visible in `argocd app history <app-name>`) or commit SHAs from recent deployments.
+Older deployments may not be available for rollback.

 #### `health_check` (boolean)

 Enable health monitoring after deployment.
 Defaults to `false`.